 Both specks in the Indian Ocean, Réunion and Mauritius share a similar, fascinating history.
 An uninhabited island, Réunion was colonized by the French after the mid-17th century but was later invaded by the British.
 As in Mauritius, the colonizers introduced plantation crops and trafficked enslaved people from Africa.
 Later came Indian indentured labourers and Chinese merchants, creating an ethnic diversity which is one of these islands' most distinctive characteristics.
 While Mauritius gained its independence in 1968, Réunion remains an overseas colony of France.

 Welcome to Paradise

 The first visitors to the uninhabited island were probably Malay, Arab and European mariners, none of whom stayed.
-Then, in 1642, the French took the decision to settle the island, which at the time was called Mascarin.
+Then, in 1642, the French took the decision to inhabit the island, which at the time was called Mascarin.
 The first settlers arrived four years later, when the French governor of Fort Dauphin in southern Madagascar banished a dozen mutineers to the island.

 On the basis of enthusiastic reports from the mutineers, King Louis XIV of France officially claimed the island in 1649 and renamed it Île Bourbon, after Colbert Bourbon, who had founded the French East India Company.

 However appealing it seemed, there was no great rush to populate and develop the island.
 It was not until the beginning of the 18th century that the French East India Company and the French government took control of the island.

 Coffee was introduced between 1715 and 1730 and soon became the island's main cash crop.
 The island's economy changed dramatically.
 As coffee required intensive labour, enslaved people from Africa and Madagascar were trafficked onto the island by the shipload.
 During this period, cereals, spices and cotton were also introduced as cash crops.